This article is a brief summary of what a landlord should know about the process of evicting a tenant in the OKC metro area.

 Some hire an attorney to do their evictions.
 Most landlords who own and manage a hand full of properties would be best served by hiring an attorney to do their eviction.

 Finally, many property management companies will do their own evictions.
 They can legally do this on behalf of their owners as long as the property management agreement provides for that.
-Also, they should not be charging fees for doing the eviction because they don’t have a law licence, and therefore should not be charging for legal services.
+Also, they should not be charging fees for doing the eviction because they don’t have a law license, and therefore should not be charging for legal services.

 I have another article on how to do a successful eviction.
 But let me get into the specifics of the eviction process in the next section.